-must be prepared by the School Business Manager and authorised (signed) by the Head Teacher, or, in his absence, Chair of Governors or School Business Manager.
+must be prepared by the School Business Manager and authorised (signed) by the Head Teacher, or, in his absence, Chair of Governors.
 Such forms must then be submitted directly and promptly to The Local Authority.

 2.2 Additional Hours Claims